 Making the right product choices means better results.
 Tap into specialist insight and analysis on construction products and construction materials from NBS.

 Typical concrete comprises cement, water, gravel and sand.
 While this mixture makes the substance hard and strong, it does not promote flexibility.
 Thus concrete is brittle and prone to cracks if too much weight is applied.
 What if it could be more bendable?

 A new project to transform building facades into ‘biological computers’ made up of ‘digestive’ bricks that can create useful products from waste has been launched at Newcastle University.

-There's a packed events programme in store for 2017.
-Don’t miss out on the best conferences, exhibitions, expos and networking events that can add value to your working life in the year ahead.
+There's a packed events programme in store for the remainder of 2017.
+Don’t miss out on the best conferences, exhibitions, expos and networking events that can add value to your working life in the months ahead.

 A new smart thermostat from Johnson Controls, GLAS, has some serious style credentials and offers voice control via Microsoft's Cortana.